Become aware of your own interests, favorite classes, etc. Look at past interest tests, such as the PreACT, or refer to the Student Profile.

 March – the registration deadline for the April ACT.

 Consider taking the ACT prep Super-Saturday class.
-The cost is $15.
 This will include a practice test as well as “instructional sessions” on all four parts of the ACT.
 The class begins at 8 am and ends at 3:30 pm.

 Begin organizing college and career information into folders, comparing their strengths and weaknesses.